 La Cotinière is the largest and most important of what are known as the 'big three' fishing ports of the Charente-Maritime region, the other two being La Rochelle and Royan.

 The annual catch is over 5,200 tonnes of fish of over 90 species.
-These are sold at the daily electronic auction on the dockside that handles fish from the whole of Oléron and is reputably the most modern of its kind in all of France.
+These are sold at the daily electronic auction on the dockside.
+Here they sell fish from the whole of Oléron and this auction is reputably the most modern of its kind in all of France.

 There are around 75 fishing boats of different types whose home port is La Cotinière.

 …those that troll – dragging lines with hooks, as well as side trawlers deploying long nets.